-Not only do these individuals suffer a reduced quality of life when they find tremendous dental issues, but they also are at risk for nutritional problems and multiple systemic (health) disorders.
+Not only does an individual suffer a reduced quality of life when they find tremendous dental issues, but they also are at a risk for nutritional problems and multiple systemic (health) disorders.
 The ravages of untreated periodontal (gum) disease and dental caries (tooth decay) are direct causes of tooth loss.
 But what other factors drive complete tooth loss?
-Inadequate knowledge and information about possible dental symptoms, moreover lack in preventive care, extreme exposure to fluoride, dental treatment and adequate financial resources all play a role.
+Inadequate knowledge and information about possible dental symptoms, moreover lack in preventive care, extreme exposure to fluoride and unavailable financial resources are the possible reasons for tooth loss.

-Removable full denture prosthetics (false teeth) can be challenging for both doctor and patient.
-A great deal of art and experience goes into their molding and fabrication, and wearing them comfortably takes practice.
+Removable full denture prosthetics or false teeth proves to be difficult and challenging for both the dentist and the patient.
+A great deal of art and experience goes into their moulding and fabrication, and wearing them comfortably takes practice.
 Yet, when well made, they can be elegant solutions for replacing missing teeth and the surrounding bone and gum tissue.
 They are often a very viable option for restoring function and appearances after complete tooth loss.

 Measurements and impressions of your mouth are taken.
 To create denture of your teeth the impression taken will be constructed in a laboratory under the speculation of a dental technician.
 Laboratory work is involved at every step of the denture process.

 A second impression may be required on the second visit as well.
-You and the dentist can decide the color of your denture teeth.
+You and the dentist can decide the colour of your denture teeth.
 Now by using a wax build-up in the areas of your missing teeth, your dentist may check your eating movement.
 At another visit, the denture teeth set on the wax build-up will be tried again.
 If satisfactory, the denture will be manufactured and fitted in the final visit.

 Sometimes, certain steps have to be repeated in order to achieve a good outcome for you so that you can bite well and have a great smile.
 In certain cases, some steps can be skipped.

 A lower denture usually takes more time to adjust to than an upper denture due to your tongue and cheeks.
 If you get into trouble or you have any queries regarding your new denture then contact the dentist as soon as possible.